Don’t Fumble on Game Night—Check Out Our List of Football Party Must-haves to Score Big Points With Your Guests.

-Super Bowl decorations
+Super Bowl Decorations

 Buy a banner and streamers to hang, scatter real or inflatable footballs around the party room, and dangle football-shaped balloons from the ceiling.
 Let team colors dictate your party color scheme.

-If you have the space, get a few small containers and fill with ice to keep beer and other drinks cool.
+If you have space, get a few small containers and fill them with ice to keep beer and other drinks cool.
 Place them in strategic spots so guests won’t be constantly getting up and going to the kitchen for a refill.

 Keep plenty of ice on hand, more than you think you’ll need.
 You’ll not only want to keep your drink coolers full, but non-beer-drinking guests may want to add ice to their beverages, too.